lutsen/lagan/README.md

 -----

 - Update validation documentation for upload and string property
-- Add search to documentation
+- Add search to admin
-- Check types in PHPDocumentor inline code documentation
+- Search result pagination
+- Search query error handling
+- Unit testing

 Nice to have
 ------------

 - Project homepage
-- JSON API
-- Unit testing
 - Replace "object" with "entry" in cases where entry is clearer (in property repo's)
 - Add "$ php composer.phar create-project lutsen/lagan [my-app-name]" to install documentation after releasing on packagist.
 - Admin/editor landing/homepage content that makes more sense
-- Check is length validation has error in Siriusphp
-- Search result pagination
 - Adding extended user login and rights management stuff
 - Combine code in API and admin routes somehow